January 2005 Iraqi parliamentary election: Violence and disruption

 A rigid security clampdown succeeded in preventing major disruption of the polling.
-In most parts of the country Iraqis were able to vote freely.
+In most parts of the country, Iraqis were able to vote freely.
 More than 100 armed attacks on polling places took place, killing at least 44 people (including nine suicide bombers) across Iraq, including at least 20 in Baghdad.
 However, threats by opponents of the election to "wash the streets in blood" were not fulfilled.

 A member of the Iraqi Security Force hands out pamphlets and provides security at a polling site in Nasarwasalam.

 With civilian cars banned from roads for security, hundreds of residents of the Al Monsour district of Baghdad walk along a freeway to the polls.

-An unnamed al-Qaida affiliate dismissed the elections as "theatrics" and promised to continue waging "holy war" against coalition forces.
-"These elections and their results ... will increase our strength and intention to getting rid of injustice," read the statement, which was posted to an Islamist web site.
+An unnamed al-Qaeda affiliate dismissed the elections as "theatrics" and promised to continue waging "holy war" against coalition forces.
+"These elections and their results ... will increase our strength and intention to getting rid of injustice," read the statement, which was posted to an Islamist website.

 Boycotts

 One challenge to the legitimacy of the election was the low Arab Sunni turnout, which was as low as 2% in Anbar province.
 Areas with mixed populations saw the vast majority of voters back Shi'ite or Kurdish parties.
 The largest Arab Sunni party, The Iraqis, won only 1.78% of the vote (for comparison, Arab Sunnis are thought to be 15-20% of the population).

 The boycott was largely a product of the threatened violence.
 The violence is centered in the Arab Sunni areas and the Arab Sunni party leaders felt that it would be impossible to hold fair elections in their areas.
 Major Arab Sunni parties such as the Iraqi Islamic Party and the Association of Muslim Scholars, boycotted the elections, as did some smaller groups such as the Worker-Communist Party of Iraq.
 The major Arab Sunni groups called for elections to be postponed until the safety of voters could be guaranteed.
-This call for a delay was supported by some in the west, but any such scheme was strongly opposed by the Shi'a parties.
+This call for a delay was supported by some in the west, but any such scheme was strongly opposed by the Shiite parties.
 Despite the boycott and the resulting tiny Arab Sunni representation in the assembly, the major party leaders have assured the Arab Sunnis that they will have input into the new constitution.
 It is also expected that at least one of the major government positions will go to an Arab Sunni.

 Small groups of protesters around the United States demonstrated in support of the boycott of the Iraq elections and against the occupation of Iraq.
 They claim that for an Iraqi election to have meaning America should not be "orchestrating the process".

 Scott Ritter has alleged that America has partially rigged the election to reduce the percentage won by the United Iraqi Alliance from 56% to 48%.
 No evidence has been provided to support these allegations.